 WebSpace Retirement Project

-WebSpace To Be Retired on May 19, 2014.
-Please contact the ITS Help Desk with any questions or for assistance migrating WebSpace content to an alternative service.
+WebSpace was retired from service on May 22, 2014.
+Please contact the ITS Help Desk with any questions.

-On May 19, 2014, Information Technology Services (ITS), in conjunction with the Information Security Office (ISO), plan to retire WebSpace, a legacy online file storage and sharing service.
-Retiring WebSpace will include a comprehensive communication plan as well as working directly with customers to migrate content to alternatives solutions such as UTBox or Google Drive/Sites.
+On May 22, 2014, Information Technology Services (ITS), in conjunction with the Information Security Office (ISO), retired WebSpace, a legacy online file storage and sharing service.
+Retiring WebSpace will include a comprehensive communication plan as well as working directly with customers to migrate content to alternative solutions such as UTBox or Google Drive/Sites.
 This proposal was endorsed by the IT Architecture & Infrastructure Committee and the Operational Information Technology Committee.

 Over the past year, several security vulnerabilities were discovered in the application platform used by WebSpace; these vulnerabilities were not addressed by the vendor in a timely manner.
 As a consequence, ITS and the ISO were required to take drastic measures to protect the University’s sensitive data, resulting in great inconvenience to our customers.
 Confidence in the vendor to satisfactorily address any new vulnerability is low.
 Moving away from WebSpace will help the University avoid future data loss and further service disruption to customers.